 Bottom line: signing up for credit cards in itself does not ruin someone’s credit, and for the responsible credit card user, it can improve their credit score.

-So having 10+ credit cards may seem like a lot, but it’s actually been beneficial for both of us.
+So having 10+ credit cards may seem like a lot, but it’s actually been beneficial for the both of us.
+If you want to learn more on how to find the right cards, utilized your points, and book award flights or stays, you can sign up for our travel concierge.